Experienced Workplace Discrimination Lawyers in Miami, FL

 An increasing number of people are bringing claims against companies based on discriminatory behavior with regard to their sexual orientation or gender identity.
 If you have been retaliated against based on either of these factors, then you may be able to claim compensation.

 Many people have been denied reasonable accommodations or have been refused a job simply because they have a disability.
 This is not an acceptable action, and laws like the Americans with Disabilities Act (ADA) provide the protection these individuals deserve.
+While not all medical conditions are considered disabilities under the ADA, you can be protected under the ADA even if you do not have a disability if your employer considers or “regards” you as having a disability.

 When Should I Seek Legal Action Against Workplace Discrimination?